supermodularxyz/simplegrants/backend/README.md

 Because authentication relies on NextAuth, users will only be created when someone has logged in to the platform.
 Therefore, the best way to create the first admin is to login to the platform for the first time, and manually change the `Role` for the specific user to an `Admin`.
 Subsequent admin changes can be done using the API, which is documented in Swagger.

+### Payment Providers

+#### Stripe

+If you are using Stripe, it is **extremely important that you remember to configure your webhook**!
+If you do not do so, your backend will not detect any successful payments being made by your users.